Andrew Mason, PhD

 Research Interests:

-The main topic of my research thus far has been experimental investigation of physics problem solving and curricular implementation of PER.
-Specific current interests include classroom implementation of physics problem solving skills, upper-level physics problem solving, reflection and self-diagnosis of solution errors in paired problems, and development of computer coaches designed to teach an expert-like problem solving framework for introductory mechanics.
+My research focuses on experimental investigation of physics problem solving and topics in physics cognition that relate to this topic.
+Specific current interests include classroom implementation of physics problem solving skills, development of tutorials designed for upper-level physics problem solving, reflection and self-diagnosis of solution errors in paired problems, and attitudes and approaches to problem solving in introductory algebra-based physics.

 “Learning goals and perceived irrelevance to major within life science majors in introductory physics.”
 A. Mason.
 In 2019 Physics Education Research Conference Proceedings (PER Central), Eds: Y. Cao, S. Wolf, and M. Bennett, © 2020.